ShichengChen/Online-Judge-Code/README.md

 # how to save time

+- know how to write the code for EACH step and then begin to write code
+- never submit code continuously

 - if i cannot remeber all situtation or form a big picture, I need to write to paper to organize the problem first and then write the code.
-- never submit code continuously

 - The limitation of one easy problem is 30 minutes during a contest

 # Graph